-Local agencies receive federal funds to invest in improving the local infrastructure and share in the cost of those projects by providing a 20% local match.
-To keep federal funds coming to Missouri, all federal funds received each year must be committed to projects.
-If the available funds are not fully committed, then the funds are at risk of being rescinded, which jeopardizes the ability to receive more federal funds to deliver more projects.
+Local agencies receive federal funds to invest in projects that improve local infrastructure, and they share the cost of those projects by providing a 20% local match.
+To keep federal funds coming to Missouri, all federal funds received each year must be committed to projects by the end of the federal fiscal year.
+If the available funds are not fully committed, then the funds are at risk of being rescinded, which jeopardizes the ability to receive additional federal funds to deliver more projects.

-For federal fiscal year 2020, local agencies received \$126 million for local transportation projects bringing their total balance available to invest to \$214.7 million.
-In second quarter FFY 2020, 18% (\$38.5 million) of the available funds has been committed to local projects.
-This is a 1% increase in commitments compared to second quarter FFY 2019.
+During FFY 2020, local agencies received \$126 million for local transportation projects bringing their total balance available to invest to \$214.7 million.
+In third quarter FFY 2020, 24% (\$52.4 million) of the available funds have been committed to local projects.
+This is a 9% decrease in commitments compared to third quarter FFY 2019.